-After being arrested or charged with a crime, a defendant’s first formal appearance in court is an arraignment.
+After being arrested or charged with a crime, including a felony or misdemeanor, a defendant’s first formal appearance in court is an arraignment.
 An arraignment is usually a short court proceeding.

-At the arraignment, a judge or magistrate will inform the defendant of the criminal charges, including the maximum possible time of incarceration and how high the fines can be if the defendant is convicted of the crime.
+At the hearing, a judge or magistrate will inform the defendant of the criminal charges, including the maximum possible time of incarceration and how high the fines can be if the defendant is convicted.
 They will then decide on an appropriate bond or bail that must be posted before the defendant can be released from custody.

 What usually happens at an arraignment?